Skip to content

 Language selection (4) Select this to change the interface language.
 Available languages are English and Korean.

 Change password (5) Selecting this leads to an area where the password to the Local UI can be changed.
+Please refer to Changing the password for the Local UI

 Connect button (6) Toggle the slider here to disconnect the node from the network.
 Blue indicates an active connection to the network.
 If the button is white, the node is offline.